Backstreet Boys: Larger Than Life: Performance and show elements

-During another costume change, the dancers came out for a dance break for the audience to an up-tempo medley of "Straight Through My Heart" and "It's Gotta Be You."
+During another costume change, the dancers came out for a dance break in black (later in white) for the audience to an up-tempo medley of "Straight Through My Heart" and "It's Gotta Be You."
 Then, as an Encore, the boys returned to the stage in black (mixed with pink but replaced with blue street clothes later in the show) to perform "I Want It That Way," later adding " Don't Go Breaking My Heart" to the list.

 The boys returned once more with the final encore, "Everybody (Backstreet's Back)," often in the same clothes (later switching to their 90s-inspired street clothes).
 After ending the song, an instrumental outro was played as the boys said their final goodnights and fooled around.
-Finally, they took a bow to the audience under a blast of confetti and ended the song and the concert.
+Finally, they bowed to the audience under a confetti blast and ended the song and the concert.
 (On Halloween, all five guys dressed in their costumes from the song's music video.)

 The final concert saw them headed down to the theater's VIP tables to their best supporting act - their loves and escort them up to the center of to the stage while performing "Shape of My Heart".
-McLean, and his wife, Rochelle McLean, led the way, with the mom of two wearing a Backstreet Boys T-shirt and appearing emotional by the ballad's end; Carter, and his wife, Lauren, followed, with Lauren also rocking Backstreet Boys merchandise along with light blue hair, then smiling and glowing as Carter sweetly sang to her; Dorough, came next with his stunning wife, Leigh, who slay, strutting down the catwalk while dancing in a sexy white dress during another epic moment from a celebratory birthday weekend; Richardson, followed with his blonde beauty, Kristin, who appeared to be having a blast singing along as the two hit the spotlight; and lastly was Richardson's cousin, Littrell, whose wife, Leighanne, sweetly handed out roses to fans as she made her way to the stage.
-With that, they concluded by serenading their gorgeous wives as all five couples took to the spotlight In several video footage filmed on Saturday night.
+McLean, and his wife, Rochelle, led the way, with the mom of two wearing a Backstreet Boys T-shirt and appearing emotional by the ballad's end; Carter, and his wife, Lauren, followed, with Lauren also rocking Backstreet Boys merchandise along with light blue hair, then smiling and glowing as Carter sweetly sang to her; Dorough, came next with his stunning wife, Leigh, who slay, strutting down the catwalk while dancing in a sexy white dress during another epic moment from a celebratory birthday weekend; Richardson, followed with his blonde beauty, Kristin, who appeared to be having a blast singing along as the two hit the spotlight; and lastly was Richardson's cousin, Littrell, whose wife, Leighanne, sweetly handed out roses to fans as she made her way to the stage.
+They concluded by serenading their gorgeous wives as all five couples were taken to the spotlight.
+Several pieces of video footage were filmed on Saturday night.
 At the song's end, the five singers dropped to their knees before handing the ladies long-stemmed roses to pay tribute.